Best Inventory Financing Loans in March 2025

 While business loan requirements can vary by lender and loan type, inventory lenders typically look at the following criteria when reviewing your application:

-• Credit score: Some private business lenders accept personal credit scores as low as 500.
-However, boosting your credit score before applying can improve your chances of approval and help you secure better rates and terms.
+• Credit score: Some private business lenders accept personal credit scores as low as 500, though traditional lenders may prefer scores of 670 or higher.
+Boosting your credit score before applying can improve your chances of approval and help you secure better rates and terms.

 • Time in business: Since the inventory itself secures inventory financing loans, lenders often have slightly less-strict business history requirements.
-Several lenders featured above extend credit to startups after only six months in operation.
+Several lenders featured on this list extend credit to startups after only three or six months in operation.

 2. Evaluate funding times and repayment terms

 How quickly you need funds can determine the type of financing you pick.
-Quick business loans can typically deliver funds within one to three business days, while traditional banks and credit union business loans can take weeks or even months to process.
+Many online lenders can deliver funds within one to three business days, while some traditional banks and credit union business loans can take weeks or even months to process.
 Check with potential lenders before applying to ensure their estimated timeline will work for you.

 It’s also worth knowing the repayment terms, which differ depending on the product and lender.
 For inventory financing, you can typically expect repayment terms to range from three to 24 months or longer.